 - Can the name be turned into a dodgy nickname?

 - Is the name unique enough to differentiate, but not too unique to alienate?

 As more and more babies are born, it is hardly surprising that the likes of Katie Price come up with unusual names for their little ones.
 I kind of think that some of this is for publicity too.
 The fact that she has chosen “Bunny” will automatically create headlines because of who she is.

 We briefly toyed with the idea of a unique name.
 I had the great idea of calling her “Research” or “Science” so that when she’s older I can say things like “Research suggests that chocolate helps beat obesity” or “Science says that there is no link between me watching football and the wife’s unhappiness”.
-But alas, the missus said no. Also, just to clarify, “Baby L” is a pseudonym because I blog semi-anonymously rather than us being unique!
+But alas, the missus said no. Also, just to clarify, “Baby L” is a pseudonym rather than us going all unique!

 If you think it is difficult to come up with a first name, it gets harder when you add a middle name.
 You now not only need to ensure it goes with the last name, but it also has to sound nice with the first name and flow when the full name is said.
 This is despite the fact that people very rarely use a middle name apart from filling in forms.
 On that note, I think the woman formally known as Jordan should have called her new arrival “Boiler” or “myxomatosis”.